Monroe Doctrine

-After 1898, the Monroe Doctrine was reinterpreted by Latin American lawyers and intellectuals as promoting multilateralism and non-intervention.
+After 1898, the Monroe Doctrine was reinterpreted by lawyers and intellectuals as promoting multilateralism and non-intervention.
 In 1933, under President Franklin D. Roosevelt, the United States affirmed this new interpretation, namely through co-founding the Organization of American States.
 Into the 21st century, the doctrine continues to be variably denounced, reinstated, or reinterpreted.

 Seeds of the Monroe Doctrine

-Despite the United States' beginnings as an isolationist country, the foundation of the Monroe Doctrine was already being laid even during George Washington's presidency.
 According to S.E.
 Morison, "as early as 1783, then, the United States adopted the policy of isolation and announced its intention to keep out of Europe.
 The supplementary principle of the Monroe Doctrine, that Europe must keep out of America, was still over the horizon".